JamilaM/diving-deep/exampleSite/content/english/articles/how-to-identify-the-village-people-sabotaging-your-life-and-what-to-do-about-them.md

 date = 2021-11-05T12:00:00Z
-description = "Identify the subconcious blocks sabotaging your success in life and rid yourself of them" image = "/images/sacred1.jpg" title = "How to Identify the Village People Sabotaging your Life and What to do" type = "post"
+description = "Identify the subconcious blocks sabotaging your success in life and rid yourself of them" image = "/images/sacred1.jpg" title = "How to Identify the Village People Sabotaging your Life" type = "post"

 +++